IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 7

-Determination of the desired parameter of the proportional link:
+Determination of the desired parameter of the proportional loop:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/6efcd765-33e3-415e-9ac7-a47713a792d9)

-Modeling the process of identification of a proportional link with a sinusoidal signal:
+Modeling the process of identification of a proportional loop with a sinusoidal signal:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/c914b3d2-96e5-461f-88d0-ad7468eda758)